Cordarrelle Patterson Player Prop Bets for NFL Week 9 | Atlanta vs. New Orleans 11/7/2021

 - He has handled 64, or 38.8%, of his team's 165 rushing attempts this season.

-- The Falcons, who rank 25th in the NFL in points scored, have dropped back to pass 62.4% of the time while opting for the ground attack 37.6% of the time.
+- The Falcons, who rank 25th in the NFL in points scored, have attempted a pass 62.4% of the time while opting for the ground attack 37.6% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Patterson's matchup with the Saints.